Growing San Pedro Cactus {How to Grow San Pedro Cactus}

 What is San Pedro Cactus?

-Growing San Pedro cactus is really undemanding, fun and rewarding for both learners and expert cacti cultivators since this versatile cactus only need water and some nutrients.
+Growing San Pedro cactus is really undemanding, fun and rewarding for both learners and expert cacti cultivators.
+That is because this versatile cactus only need water and some nutrients, and nothing else!
 For thousands of years, San Pedro cactus has been used in conventional medicine and angekok practices in South America.
+However, the psychedelic properties of the plant make it a little out of sync with the authorities.

 History